codex-academy/oh-oh/pages/light-css.md

 ## Create a TrafficLight

 Now use your Light Object to create a `TrafficLight` class.
-It should have 3 lights and `stop`, `go`, and `warning` methods which switch on the corresponding coloured Light.
+It should have 3 lights and `stop`, `go`, and `warning` methods which switch on the corresponding colored Light.
 It should also have a `blink` method which makes all three Lights blink every one second.